 "have acquired wings instead of legs, as the smaller birds, for the purpose of escape; others great length of fin or of membrane, as the flying fish, and the bat.
+Others great swiftness of foot as the hare.
+Others have acquired hard or armed shells, as the tortoise and the echinus marinus.

-Others great an explanation by saving that the impression of the constant white light of the snow, or of the vellow of the desert, or of the green of the woods, might be transferred by reflex action from the retina to the external papillae of the skin and its coverings; "and thus, like the fable of the camelion, all animals may possess a tendency to be coloured somewhat like the colours they most frequently inspect, and finally, that colours may be thus given to the egg-shell by the imagination of the female parent."
+"The contrivances for the purposes of security extend even to vegetables, as is seen in the wonderful and various means of an explanation by saying that the impression of the constant white light of the snow, or of the yellow of the desert, or of the green of the woods, might be transferred by reflex action from the retina to the external papillæ of the skin and its coverings; "and thus, like the fable of the camelion, all animals may possess a tendency to be coloured somewhat like the colours they most frequently inspect, and finally, that colours may be thus given to the egg-shell by the imagination of the female parent."
 This supposition has lately been proved to be perfectly correct with respect to certain fishes, amphibia, reptiles, and mollusca, which always suit themselves to their lighter or darker surroundings (see Seidlitz, Die chromatische Funktion als natürliches Schutzmittel, in his 'Beiträge zur Descendenz-Theorie.'
 Leipzig, 1876); but it does not suffice for the constant colorations, notwithstanding the similar hypotheses put forward by Wallace and others (see Kosmos, iv. p.
 120), nor did it by any means satisfy the elder Darwin, as appears from his further remarks that the uniformity of the effect would indicate some other general cause, still to be made out.
-This cause lies in natural selection, and the reticence of the elder Darwin in the face of these circumstances, is the best proof how imperfect any theory of evolution remains without this principle. .
+This cause lies in natural selection, and the reticence of the elder Darwin in the face of these circumstances, is the best proof how imperfect any theory of evolution remains without this principle.